-One bill that has been making its way through the legislature is Senate Bill 375 (Steinberg), which would require local land use decisions to meet regional greenhouse gas reduction goals.
+One bill that has been making its way through the legislature (but which was recently put on hold by Assembly Speaker Fabian Nunez pending further study) is Senate Bill 375, which would require local land use decisions to meet regional greenhouse gas reduction goals.
 This bill, or one similar to it, may become law soon.
 Businesses, especially those involved in real estate development, must keep abreast of legislative changes that could effect their business operations.